Search

 Journey Highlights

-• Cycle with TOFTigers Founder Julian Matthews and his fellow director Vishal Singh through the very forests of Seoni that inspired Kipling to write The Jungle Book, on a wonderful mix of paved and dirt roads amid rolling hills, and expansive deciduous and evergreen jungle.
+• Cycle with TOFTigers director Vishal Singh through the very forests of Seoni that inspired Kipling to write The Jungle Book, on a wonderful mix of paved and dirt roads amid rolling hills, and expansive deciduous and evergreen jungle.

 • Search for elusive Royal Bengal Tigers with expert naturalists on game drives in two of India's most celebrated reserves.